Geijsenlab/cas13/README.md

 ## Total RNA sequencing with ERCC spike-in control RNAs
 The total_rna_ERCC folder contains experimental design matrices, the table with ERCC spike-in RNA concentrations, and the R code of the analysis with DESeq2.
-Raw fastq files and the count table are available at the NCBI Gene expression omnibus (Pending)
+Raw fastq files and the count table are available at the NCBI Gene expression omnibus (GSE308909)